setinski/Information-Set-Decoding-Analysis/README.md

 ## Build the project

-You can find a pre-built code of a project in the .\bin\Release subdirectory of this project.
+You can find a pre-built code of a project in the ./bin/Windows/Release subdirectory of this project.
 However, it is built for Win64 in Release mode.
 For other platforms, it is necessary to build the project, and it can be done by performing the following steps:

 1. download the project (if downloaded as .zip archive, extract the folder from the downloaded archive),
 2. edit the paths in CMake.txt so that they match the MOSEK and Boost paths in your system,